-Want one-on-one time with SaaS executives and Investors like Shane?
+Want one-on-one time with SaaS executives and Investors like Brianne?
 Join the #1 Slack community for SaaS CEO’s, Founders, and Investors.

 Brianne is an investor in Webflow, Voiceflow, Tandem, Command E and 20+ other startups.
 Brianne previously worked on the go-to-market team at Zendesk focused on self-serve growth, technology integrations and built Zendesk for Startups.
 She stumbled into SaaS while she was Head of Social Media at Expedia leading paid acquisition, customer support and community.
 Today, she runs an invite-only program called SaaS School for startup founders to learn from the fastest growing companies like Airtable, Drift, Dropbox, Slack and more.
 Work Life Ventures is backed by Marc Andreessen, Chris Dixon, Matt Mazzeo, Alexis Ohanian, Garry Tan and other investors in Silicon Valley.

 Hi Brianne!
 As a newer fund, how do you source deal flow?
 How do you establish an ‘edge’?
 Do you have a scout team?

 Feel like no matter how high quality the team or how good the market, early pitches can often just get lost in the noise, or sometimes new startups complete their financing very quickly with preexisting relationships or by running a tight, competitive process with established VCs.

 I recently published The Angel J-Curve which covers how to get started as an angel and best practices for new funds, I typically find differentiation comes from your both fund size (stage/sector/check size) and how you source, pick, win & help companies.